bdbch/cordlr-cli/README.md

 Devcord requires ES2015.
 So the latest, suggested versions are all versions up from `6.x`

 ## Installation
+* The bot can be installed per Github via `npm install -g devcord/cordlr`
 * Install node packages via `npm install`
 * to be done